anvil-open-software/wuf-quick-start/README.md

 The setup process includes the following steps, in order.
 Additional details about each step follows below.

 1. Set up your development environment
-2. Create a new project based on Quickstart app
+2. Create a new project based on Quick Start app
+3. Customize App Code
-3. Bootstrap the new app
+4. Bootstrap the new app
-4. Run the new app
+5. Run the new app

 ### 1. Set Up Your Development Environment